advancedresearch/path_semantics/semiotic-introduction.md

 ### Why Semantics instead of Syntactics or Pragmatics, or Semiotics in general?

-Stupid people think that when you are making your the definition of your own field more universal, it becomes more powerful.
+Stupid people think that when you are making the definition of your own field more universal, it becomes more powerful.
 So, they try to come up with as broad definition as possible, to maximize the freedom of what they will be working on.